floatingprimes/WebCrawler/README.md

 Primary Goal:

-- Design a web crawler that will crawl:
+- Design a web crawler that will crawl to exhaustion and be restricted to the home seed url domain
-  - 1.)
-Up to a user-determined number of pages
-  - 2.)
-To Exhaustion
+	- i.e. If your seed url is http://www.cnn.com/, then the crawler will never exit cnn.com

-- Crawler is given the seed URL prior to runtime and will deploy breadth-first search to crawl until one of its stopping conditions have been reached
+- Crawler is given the seed URL prior to runtime and will deploy breadth-first search (using a form of Queue) to crawl until a stopping condition has been met

-- Crawler will only stop if either:
+- Crawler will only stop if:
-    1.)
-Pre-determined limit of pages have been crawled (if applicable) 2.)
 	 Queue of pending links to explore becomes completely exhausted

 - Crawler may implement 3rd-party Java libraries if they improve/simplify the overall functionality
   - External Libraries for web operationalization include:
-    - .net
-    - apache
+    - apache (URL Validator objects)
-    - jsoup
+    - jsoup (URL connections for HTML document sourcing)

 - If Crawler throws a MalformedURLException or a IOException, it will stop operations on the current URL and will pop off the next URL to be operationalized.
-  - We don't want the crawler to stop simply because we attempt to access an link that throws an IOException or a MalformedURLException.
+  - Put differently, we don't want the crawler to stop simply because we attempt to access an link that throws an IOException or a MalformedURLException.

 - Particular schemes that the crawler will support are subject to change (and the list will be updated here respectively):
   - HTTP